-- (vi) it denies that any involvement of Monsanto had an impact on the validity of the underlying scientific data or conclusions reached in the Brusick 2016 Paper by David Brusick, Marilyn Aardema, Larry D. Kier, David J. Kirkland and Gary Williams; and - (vii) further and alternatively, on 26 September 2018, the journal Critical Reviews in Toxicology published a corrigendum in relation to the Brusick 2016 Paper which clarified and amended the Acknowledgements and the Declaration of Interest section as it originally appeared in the article, such that there was disclosure of various consultancy arrangements between the Third Respondent and certain authors and confirmation that employees of the Third Respondent had assisted with the final formatting of the article.
+(vi) it denies that any involvement of Monsanto had an impact on the validity of the underlying scientific data or conclusions reached in the Brusick 2016 Paper by David Brusick, Marilyn Aardema, Larry D. Kier, David J. Kirkland and Gary Williams; and further and alternatively, on 26 September 2018, the journal Critical Reviews in Toxicology published a corrigendum in relation to the Brusick 2016 Paper which clarified and amended the Acknowledgements and the Declaration of Interest section as it originally appeared in the article, such that there was disclosure of various consultancy arrangements between the Third Respondent and certain authors and confirmation that employees of the Third Respondent had assisted with the final formatting of the article.

-- 26. In answer to paragraph 26, it: - (a) admits that the paper by Gary M Williams, Marilyn Aardema, John Acquavella, Sir Colin Berry, David Brusick, Michele M. Burns, Joao Lauro Viana de Camargo, David Garabrant, Helmut A. Greim, Larry D. Kier, David J. Kirkland, Gary Marsh, Keith R. Solomon, Tom Sorahan, Ashley Roberts and Douglas L. Weed titled 'A review of the carcinogenic potential of glyphosate by four independent expert panels and comparison to the IARC assessment' published in the journal Critical Reviews in Toxicology, described in paragraph 26 of the Applicant's Reply (Williams (a) 2016 Paper), does not name Monsanto employees as authors of the paper; - (b) otherwise denies paragraph 26; - (c) says further that: - subject to production of the Williams (a) 2016 Paper, and reference at trial to its full terms and effect, the Williams (a) 2016 Paper stated, among other things, that: - (A) 'Given these differences, even without the data IARC did not include, there is no support for IARC's conclusion that 'glyphosate is probably carcinogenic to humans.'; - (B) 'Overall, extensive reviews of the genotoxicity of glyphosate, AMPA and GBFs that were available prior to the development of the IARC Glyphosate Monograph all support a conclusion that glyphosate (and related materials) is inherently not genotoxic.
+26. In answer to paragraph 26:

+- (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; - (b) it admits that the paper by Gary M Williams, Marilyn Aardema, John Acquavella, Sir Colin Berry, David Brusick, Michele M. Burns, Joao Lauro Viana de Camargo, David Garabrant, Helmut A. Greim, Larry D. Kier, David J. Kirkland, Gary Marsh, Keith R. Solomon, Tom Sorahan, Ashley Roberts and Douglas L. Weed titled 'A review of the carcinogenic potential of glyphosate by four independent expert panels and comparison to the IARC assessment' published in the journal Critical Reviews in Toxicology, described in paragraph 26 of the Applicant's Reply (Williams (a) 2016 Paper), does not name Monsanto employees as authors of the paper; - (c) it otherwise does not know and therefore cannot admit paragraph 26; and - (d) insofar as the allegations made in paragraph 26 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied) says further that: - subject to production of the Williams (a) 2016 Paper, and reference at trial to its full terms and effect, the Williams (a) 2016 Paper stated, among other things, that: - (A) 'Given these differences, even without the data IARC did not include, there is no support for IARC's conclusion that 'glyphosate is probably carcinogenic to humans.'; - (B) 'Overall, extensive reviews of the genotoxicity of glyphosate, AMPA and GBFs that were available prior to the development of the IARC Glyphosate Monograph all support a conclusion that glyphosate (and related materials) is inherently not genotoxic.
 Further, evidence indicative of an oxidative stress mechanism of carcinogenicity is largely unconvincing.'; - (C) 'In summary, the totality of the evidence, especially in light of the extensive testing that glyphosate has received, as judged by the Expert Panels, does not support the conclusions that glyphosate is a 'probable human carcinogen' and, consistent with the previous regulatory assessments, the Expert Panels conclude that glyphosate is unlikely to pose a carcinogenic risk to humans';